stevegcarpenter/geekhack_image_downloader/README.md

 // You should see the above message indicating the version of Python.
 In
 // this case it is Python 3.5.0.

-// From here, it is necessary to install the three following packages which
+// From here, it is necessary to install the following packages which
 // aren't part of the default Python installation.
 This can be done using
 // pip3 which is installed as part of Python 3.

 $ sudo pip3 install lxml
 $ sudo pip3 install beautifulsoup4
 $ sudo pip3 install requests
+$ sudo pip3 install Pillow

 // Versioning information is given using the pip3 freeze command.

 $ pip3 freeze

 beautifulsoup4 version 4.4.1
+lxml==3.5.0
+Pillow==3.0.0
 requests version 2.8.1

-// Once both these packages have been successfully installed, the script
+// Once these packages have been successfully installed, the script
 // is ready to use.
 Start the script using the following incantation after
 // it has been downloaded.